xiongamy/ParsePics/README.md

 ## Notes

 I spent a lot of time trying to get the feed view to pass data to the detail view, because the detail view's properties and subviews were inaccessible/nonexistent at the time I was passing data to them.
 Adjusting layouts and working with AutoLayout wasn't difficult, but was often time-consuming and frustrating.
+It was difficult to properly associate each cell's image view with a tap gesture recognizer.

 ## License